fr-sxtyxm/xv6-enhanced/README.md

 2. Unzip the downloaded file and open in Linux terminal
 3. Run the following commands to setup Emulator :

+a.
 For Linux booted system :
 ```
 sudo apt update
 sudo apt install qemu